 When you approach a “DETOUR” sign when driving, do you get apprehensive?
 I do.
 I hate the feeling of not knowing where I am, and inevitably it seems, the gas light comes on.

-- There are definite benefits—think about diapers.
-Theoretically, your kids could be potty training at the same time or pretty close together.
-(I’m really hoping this comes to fruition in my case).
-So unless you have another child later on, this means you’re done with diapers forever, in a shorter period of time.
+Theoretically, your kids could be potty training at the same time or pretty close together (I’m really hoping this comes to fruition in my case).
+So unless you have another child later on, this means you’re done with diapers forever in a shorter period of time.

-So no matter how scared you are in the beginning, no matter how little confidence you have that you can handle (gasp) two kids under one, you can—and it will be worth it.
+No matter how scared you are in the beginning, no matter how little confidence you have that you can handle (gasp) two kids under one . . . you can—and having Irish twins will be worth it.
 Remember, even when the road leads you to a detour, eventually you still end up right where you’re supposed to be.